rx-store/rx-store/apps/rx-store-website/docs/faq.md

 You can use RxJS store & mobx together, you can subscribe to your RxJS store subjects & update mobx when they emit values, or vice versa.

 Mobx is a great alternative to something like Redux if you merely have issues with high frequency events that you want to map 1:1 with your UI, that is you still want to render affected UI elements on every event.
 It is more effective than Redux in figuring out which UI elements were affected, because mobx uses observables instead of immutability for its reactivity model.
-However if you are not mappings events to UI 1:1, or you have more complex async logic, the expressive power of RxJS will be a key advantage of using RxStore.
+However if you are not mapping events to UI updates 1:1, or you have more complex async logic, the expressive power of RxJS will be a key advantage of using RxStore.